simon-robertson/preact-test/readme.md

 # preact-test

 This is a simple web application that I created to try the [Preact](https://github.com/preactjs/preact) library - I have used my typical dev environment which includes Babel, TypeScript, and Webpack.
-Visual Studio Code my editor of choice.

 ---